Bixilon/UniThen/Readme.md

 - Fetch user and page details and extract them from html (this could be improved with a dedicated api endpoint, did not touch the app yet)
 - Get courses and appointments with GraphQL ([Schema](./doc/UniNow.graphql))
 - Store everything locally in SQL database
+- QR code scanning: Local copy of all enrolled users and a queue for offline synchronization of attendees (actually kinda complex)

 ## Something is broken
 Please report an [issue](https://gitlab.bixilon.de/bixilon/unithen/-/issues) (you must register for an account first), or send me a quick email to `bixilon [a.t] bixilon [dot.] de`

 Every use case is different, mine is just checking in for sports courses and that works pretty much offline.

+**Scanning QR codes was not tested yet, as I am not a course tutor**

 ## Releasing (Note for myself)